Skip to content

 class ASTEvaluator(Evaluator[str, str, str]):

-"""Evaluator for AST problems.
+"""Evaluator for AST systems.

 For usage examples, see `astra_rl.core.evaluator.Evaluator`.